 Jason Clark, the manager of Bountiful Flight Center noted, “We have the highest graduation rate of any flight school in Utah.
 The number one reason students don’t complete is money, but we have a strong financing program.
-The structure of Flight Schedule Pro also really helps us be more professional so students can see how far they’ve come and what’s up next, so they can maximize their flight time.“
+The structure of a user account in Flight Schedule Pro also really helps us be more professional so students can see how far they’ve come and what’s up next, so they can maximize their flight time.“

-Warren Benson, Chief Instructor at the Flying Tigers Flight School in Houston, Texas, agrees.
+Warren Benson, Chief Instructor at the Flying Tigers Flight School, a flying clubs in Houston, Texas, agrees.
 “I have reports that they really like to see their progress bar moving forward (probably helps with retention).”

 He also likes how communication is improved between students and flight instructors. “(Students) can also easily see their upcoming lesson from home and come prepared for each of the tasks.
 They like the various grading levels that are available also, rather than just being satisfactory or unsatisfactory.”
 He said.
 Everyone is happy with FSP’s ease of use.
 It really takes a short amount of time to log each lesson and to review overall progress.”

 To further reduce “friction” for students and schools, the new version of Flight Schedule Pro includes additional billing options for memberships and recurring billing.